 So maybe now it seems more complicated, but the basic rule is if the DNA insert is present, the colonies will be white.
 If the DNA insert is not present, the colonies will be blue.
 Since it is possible to obtain false positives, it’s always best to follow up using one of the other methods (PCR, restriction digest, or DNA sequencing).

-An effective method to simplify screening is to use a positive selection vector.
+An effective method to simplify screening is to use a positive selection system – a twist on the blue/white system mentioned above.
 Positive selection vectors conditionally express a lethal gene, such as a restriction enzyme that digests the genomic DNA of the bacterial host.
-The expression of the lethal gene is disrupted by ligation of a DNA insert into the cloning site.
+When your DNA is successfully inserted in the plasmid, the lethal gene can no longer be expressed.
 As a result, only cells with recombinant plasmids are able to grow.
-This approach can save time and costs since it typically yields >99% recombinant clones.
-Thermo Scientific CloneJET PCR Cloning Kit uses the positive colony selection method.
+This approach can save time and cost since the typical yield is >99% recombinant clones.

-The most accurate way to verify the recombinant colonies is by sequencing.
+The most accurate way to verify your recombinant colonies is by Sanger sequencing.
 Plasmid DNA is first isolated from an overnight bacterial culture.
-The insert can be identified by Sanger sequencing using sequencing primers appropriate for the vector.
-Sequencing across the entire insert is required to verify the exact sequence of insert.
+Once completed, the insert can be identified using sequencing primers appropriate for the selected vector.
+Sequencing across the entire insert is required to verify the exact sequence of the insert.